DASA-Design/PyDASA/README.md

 7. **utils**

    1. test_config.py: test for all global and shared variables for the analysis. ✅
    2. test_default.py test for all the default stuff needed for custom datastructures + other functionalities.
-NOT NOW!!! ❌
+NOT YET! 📋
    3. test_errors.py: test for the generic error_handler() function for all components. ✅
    4. test_helpers.py: test for any other funcion useful for the process, include MAD for hashtable, check if is prime, and other stuff.
-NOT NOW!!! ❌
+NOT YET! 📋
    5. test_io.py: tests for all the input/ouput functions for saving data of the analyisis, also exports to be use in other platforms (MATPLOTLIB and files!!)
-NOT NOW!!! ❌
+NOT YET! 📋
    6. test_latex.py: tests for all the LaTeX parsing functions for better representation of formulas and stuff. ✅

    ---